-No By default, P5 does not traverse mount points, each file system to include in the backup must be specified
+No By default, P5 does not traverse mount points, each file system to include in the backup must

-YesThe selected paths and file systems mounted below will be included in the backup.
+Yes The selected paths and file systems mounted below will be included in the backup.

 All is a placeholder for hard disk partitions mounted at the start time of the backup job.